nacular/doodle/docs/text.md

 # Text Handling

 ### Recall that Doodle is explicit.
-This applies to layout and rendering.
-Which means text rendering is no different.
+This applies to layout and rendering, and text rendering is no different.

-Consider that all text drawing requires a location for where to place the text.
+Text rendering requires a location for placement.

 ```kotlin
 class TextView: View() {